simonklee/monitor/readme.md

 * Finish the _readserial.py_ code which is responsible for getting the data from the transmitting format, and storing it in the database.
-* Add the ability to view charts real-time
+* Add the ability to view charts real-time.
 * Add the ability to filter search "from-date -- to-date".
-The current implementation just supports "from-date -- today"
+The current implementation supports "on-date".

 ## Related projects